-A total of 802 consignments of imported food arrived into Teesport during 2018/19.
-Wine was our biggest commodity this year followed by Tea and Coffee.
-There appears to be seasonal trends with alcohol with an increase in the run up to Christmas and a drop during summer.
-There has been a minor reduction (28) in the number of consignments compared to 2017/18.
+A total of 724 consignments of imported food arrived into Teesport during 2020/21.
+Wine and tea are our biggest commodity with seasonal trends in alcohol with an increase in the run up to Christmas and a drop during summer.